mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 * No image
 * Horizontal

-In the interest of time, I have a repo that already includes the base of the Card component so we can focus only on building the variations.
+In the interest of time, I have a repo that already includes the base of the Card component so you can focus only on building the variations.

-1. [Clone the repo](https://github.com/mariohernandez/storybook){target=_blank rel=noopener} which already contains a project to work with and the Card component
+1. [Clone the repo](https://github.com/mariohernandez/storybook/tree/variations){target=_blank rel=noopener} which already contains a project to work with and the Card component.
 1. Switch to the **variations** branch by running `git checkout variations`
 1. Run the project as instructed in the **README** of the repo